Ex-Dallas Cowboy Linebacker Comes Out As Gay, Announces Impending Nuptials

 A retired football player is set to become the first player from the National Football League, former or current, to enter into a same-sex marriage.

 Jeff Rohrer, 59, played for the Dallas Cowboys from the years 1982 to 1989.
-Previous to his NFL career, he also played high school football as well as playing for Yale University before being drafted to America’s Team.
+Previous to his NFL career, he also played high school football and also played for Yale University before being drafted to America’s Team.

 In an interview published on Wednesday in the New York Times, he made public the fact that he is gay — and is set to marry his boyfriend, Joshua Ross, a celebrity aesthetician and a founder of SkinLab.